-Whichever method gives you the higher score determines your grade.
+Your grade is determined by whichever method gives you the higher score.
 The procedure is done automatically, so you do not need to request it.
 This grading procedure allows you to drop a midterm test in case you bomb one.
 However, if you do very well on the two midterms, the final exam will receive relatively little weight.